 2. Allergic to whey and casein?
 No worries!
 Pea protein has none of that

 The majority of protein powders you can find in your local grocery stores contain whey or casein.
 Although most of the lactose has been removed from whey, trace amounts still remain.
 If you, like a lot of other people are lactos-intolerant, these dairy-proteins will most likely have you sitting in the bathroom for the next hour.

-Pea protein is free from soy, free from dairy, free from gluten and free from nuts.
-Which means – you can basically be allegic to anything and still enjoy some pea protein!
+Pea protein is free from soy, free from dairy, free from gluten and free from nuts, which means – you can basically be allergic to anything and still enjoy some pea protein!

 3. Pea protein is gluten free

 If you are allergic to gluten or following a gluten-free diet for whatever reasons, you are safe.
 Pea protein is not only gluten free, it is NATURALLY gluten free.
 How about that!

 4. Pea protein is kind to your stomach

 You might have heard that different beans and legumes give you gas and a bloated stomach.
 Pea protein comes from a legume, but the peas undergo a process to remove most of the fiber and starch content – which usually is the biggest reason for gas and bloating.
 It is also highly digestible – can you guess how high?
 It’s 94% (!!) digestibility!
 Wow.

 Iron is an essential mineral, which helps the body to transport oxygen through the blood.
 A lack of iron can lead to some serious consequences, which you easily prevent by eating iron-rich foods.

 There are two types of iron, one found in animalistic meats and one found in plants.
 Pea protein is of course rich in the iron found in plants, non-heme iron.